 - Select the screen where the task is successfully completed.

 - Congratulations!
-The test created successfully!
+Your test was created successfully!

 All blocks connected with this prototype will be synced with the new version.
 Tasks, instructions, completions, and results won’t be affected.

 Select the layers you want to sync (for example a single layer).